 The Right Fit

 How can you determine whether or not a career as an electrical systems technician is really right for you?
 For starters, consider your specific skills.
 The most successful electrical systems technicians tend to have excellent technical skills, math abilities, and communication techniques.
 Depending on your employer, you may also be required to have some basic computer skills and knowledge.

 Essentially, if you have the above skills (or can develop them), along with a genuine interest in electrical circuits and their components, then this could be a great career option for you.
-You'll just need to be determined and self-disciplined enough to complete training.
+You'll just need to be determined and self-disciplined enough to complete this technical training.